IzK-ArcOS/v5/README.md

 Welcome to the frontend for ArcOS!
 This repository is a rewrite of the original ArcOS project which can be found [here](https://github.com/IzK-ArcOS/ArcOS-Environment) (archived).
 This project is written in Svelte and Typescript, making it extremely performant and easy to maintain.
 More information about this project contained [here](https://github.com/IzK-ArcOS?view_as=public).

-> **Note**: The ArcOS Documentation is currently being worked on by the DWC internal team and might have missing and/or incomplete information.
-Please be patient.

 > **NEW!** We have begun rolling out the [ArcOS Desktop App](https://github.com/IzK-ArcOS/ArcOS-Frontend/releases)!

 ## Getting Started